-Tramadol is a synthetic opioid that physicians prescribe for patients experiencing moderate to moderately severe pain.
+Tramadol, a synthetic opioid, can be very dangerous when mixed with alcohol.
+Doctors will typically prescribe it for patients experiencing moderate to moderately severe pain.
 This drug has played a role in the U.S. opioid epidemic.

 Physicians began to prescribe opioids for their patients on a much more frequent basis in the 1990s, and this led to an increase in deaths due to semi-synthetic opioids and natural opioids.
 These deaths began to increase in about 1999.
 Examples of semi-synthetic opioids include oxymorphone, hydromorphone, hydrocodone, and oxycodone.
 Natural opioids include codeine and morphine.

 Approximately 10 years later, opioid overdose deaths began to increase again, but this time, they were mainly attributed to heroin.

 Beginning in 2013, the third outbreak started with synthetic opioids as the main culprit.
 Fentanyl, which was created in this way, was the main type of opioid being ingested at this time.
 Illicitly made fentanyl is being paired with cocaine, counterfeit pills, and heroin on an increasing basis.

 Death rates involving synthetic opioids other than methadone increased by 15% over the past 10 years.
 Deaths involving all opioids also increased by more than 6%.
 Since 1999, overdose deaths have quadrupled.

 Tramadol is another synthetic opioid that the FDA approved for marketing in 1995.
 Physicians could prescribe Tramadol for their patients for the treatment of moderate to moderately severe pain.
 Not long after, it became clear that some people were abusing this substance.
 Tramadol is now classified under Schedule IV of the Schedule for Controlled Substances Act.